 We applied certain limited procedures to the management discussion and analysis, other postemployment benefits schedule of funding progress, schedule of the proportionate share of the net pension liability, schedule of contributions to the pension plan, and schedule of revenue, expenditures and changes in fund balance- budget and actual, which are required supplementary information (RSI) that supplements the basic financial statements.
-Our procedures consisted of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+Our procedures consisted of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to Board of Trustees American River Flood Control District Page 4 our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We did not audit the RSI and do not express an opinion or provide any assurance on the RSI.